ciroantoniomami/WikiSearch/README.md

 # WikiSearch
 WikiSearch is a tool that aims to emulate in the most accurate way a search engine.
-The user insert a query through a command-line interface and the most relevants Wikipedia pages are retrieved from the [simple Wikipedia dump of April 2007](https://dumps.wikimedia.org/other/static_html_dumps/April_2007/).
+The user inserts a query through a command-line interface and the most relevant Wikipedia pages are retrieved from the [simple Wikipedia dump of April 2007](https://dumps.wikimedia.org/other/static_html_dumps/April_2007/).
 The 10 most relevant pages are saved in [`result.html`].